kyleshevlin/shevy/README.md

 ### base-line-height

-`base-line-height()` will return the `base-line-height` setting in the $shevy map, or the map passed ot the function as an argument.
+`base-line-height()` will return the `base-line-height` setting in the $shevy map, or the map passed to the function as an argument.

 ### line-height-spacing